-- 1) A document on meeting resolutions of legal persons or partnerships must contain at least: - a) the place, date and time of the meeting, the company name or name of the legal persons or partnership, the register and register number, the registered office, the name of the person chairing the meeting, the person taking the minutes, and the person counting the votes;
+1) A document on meeting resolutions of legal persons or partnerships must contain at least:

-b) the findings of the person chairing the meeting regarding the convening of the meeting in accordance with the law and the articles of association, the number of participants and the rights represented by them and the quorum of the meeting, as well as any objections to these findings;
+- a) the place, date and time of the meeting, the company name or name of the legal persons or partnership, the register and register number, the registered office, the name of the person chairing the meeting, the person taking the minutes, and the person counting the votes; - b) the findings of the person chairing the meeting regarding the convening of the meeting in accordance with the law and the articles of association, the number of participants and the rights represented by them and the quorum of the meeting, as well as any objections to these findings; - c) participants' proposals and other statements the certification of which is requested; - d) in the case of votes, the proportion of votes, the wording of the resolutions taken, and the reference to the documents on which the resolutions are based; - e) the signatures of the person chairing the meeting and of the person taking the minutes; and - f) the signature of the notary, including confirmation that the notary participated in the meeting. - 1a) Repealed

-- c) participants' proposals and other statements the certification of which is requested; - d) in the case of votes, the proportion of votes, the wording of the resolutions taken, and the reference to the documents on which the resolutions are based; - e) the signatures of the person chairing the meeting and of the person taking the minutes; and - f) the signature of the notary, including confirmation that the notary participated in the meeting. - 1a) For the creation of a document on resolutions of the meeting, the following shall apply notwithstanding Art.
-33, the physical presence of the person chairing the meeting and the person taking the minutes is sufficient. - 2) If the procedure is determined in advance, the meeting may be held in the same manner as a contract certification, provided that the participants are present at the same time.
+2) If the procedure is determined in advance, the meeting may be held in the same manner as a contract certification, provided that the participants are present at the same time.
 Otherwise, the notary shall record the procedure in a suitable manner and draw up the notarial document at the same time or at a later date.
-If substantive law requires the co-signature of certain persons, the notary shall obtain their signatures before the notary signs. - 3) To the extent permissible under the relevant provisions for the meeting, the notary may also be the person taking minutes within the meaning of paragraph 1.
+If substantive law requires the co-signature of certain persons, the notary shall obtain their signatures before the notary signs.

+3) To the extent permissible under the relevant provisions for the meeting, the notary may also be the person taking minutes within the meaning of paragraph 1.